Liverpool Aviation Services (LAS) offers the following information for Aircraft Operators and Brokers.

 Category 2: helicopters;

-Category 3: law enforcement flights;
+Category 3: state, military and law enforcement flights;

 Category 4: fire suppression flights;